YapJack7890/Land-Cover-Classification-of-Satellite-Imagery/README.md

 A total of five models were trained for this project:

-VMamba
+1. VMamba

-ResNet50
+2. ResNet50

-AlexNet
+3. AlexNet

-EfficientNet
+4. EfficientNet

-Vision Transformer (ViT)
+5. Vision Transformer (ViT)

 ## Repository Structure

-Report Folder — contains all reports for the project
+1. Report/ — contains all project reports and documentation

-pro
+2. Data Processing.ipynb — performs dataset preprocessing, cleaning, and preparation for model training

-classification.zip — contains the VMamba model
+3. classification.zip — contains the trained VMamba model

-ResNet — contains the ResNet50 model
+4. ResNet/ — contains the trained ResNet50 model

-Alex_Efficient_Vit.ipynb — contains implementations of AlexNet, EfficientNet, and Vision Transformer
+5. Alex_Efficient_Vit.ipynb — contains implementations of AlexNet, EfficientNet, and Vision Transformer (ViT)

+6. FYP2 Experiment on V2 random split.ipynb — contains experimental files, configurations, and results for FYP Phase 2, using Version 2 random sampling

 ## Dataset